 Chatbot

-A chatbot is an event-driven Chidori agent: it runs under chidori serve, every incoming message becomes an event, and conversation history is persisted with memory().
+A chatbot is an event-driven Chidori agent: it runs under chidori serve, every incoming message becomes the event, and conversation history is persisted with chidori.memory().
 Each turn is its own session — and therefore its own replayable checkpoint.

 The whole thing, front to back